San Diego Hang Gliding and Paragliding Association

 San Diego Free flight Site Guides

 SDHGPA sites are sensitive: These sites have taken years of effort to acquire and require compliance with all procedures.
 Please read site protocols BEFORE going to the site and always get a site briefing from a Local Pilot.
-If you have questions, contact the site manager.
+If you have questions, contact the Site Manager/ Site Representative/ Pilot in Command.

 Caution: Big Air Sites

 Also, if you don’t know EXACTLY what "big air" means, then you DEFINITELY don’t have big air experience.
-If you are a low time pilot and are not sure which sites and conditions are appropriate, consult with your instructor.
+If you are a low air time pilot (under 100 hrs or under a full year in San Diego) and are not sure which sites and conditions are appropriate, consult with your instructor.
 Advice on social media such as Telegram or YouTube is a poor substitute for proper instruction.

 A decision to launch is always that of the individual pilot.
 When deciding whether or not to fly, a pilot may wish to take into account the descriptions in this site guide but must also consider numerous other factors including the pilot's training and experience, familiarity with the site, equipment, physical and mental condition and the specific weather conditions in existence at the time of the decision along with what the conditions may change to.